-for internal analysis throughout the institutional research offices on campus for several years; however, decisions to change the contents of this database have required institutional research directors from DUE and SAIRO to redevelop a single resource for their common use with CEA, Graduate Division Institutional Research, and BruinX in Equity, Diversity and Inclusion.
+The strength of several IR activities has increased over time, particularly assessment, the augmentation of survey data with student information system extracts, and the presentation of data through dashboard reporting.
+Another area of recent growth has been the creation of systems to process, ondemand, data including the over 80 pieces of information in the student records system that describe our students' race/ ethnicity.
+The institutional research directors from DUE and SAIRO collaboratively developed a single "live" resource for querying data to be used in common with CEA, Graduate Division Institutional Research, and BruinX in Equity, Diversity and Inclusion.
 This new system of data objects is sponsored by Student Affairs Information Technology (SAIT), who maintains the student records system.
-These new data constructs allow researchers to have greater access to the real-time data they may seek in describing the dynamic characteristics of UCLA's students, their degree completion, their academic affiliations, and their performance in courses.
-The availability, usability, integrity, and security of these objects has been established under the guidance of the data steward for student information, and training materials are in development for new institutional researchers on campus who have been granted permission to access these resources.
+The new constructs allow researchers to access real-time data describing the dynamic demographic characteristics of UCLA's students, in association with their degree completion, their academic affiliations, and their performance in courses.
+The availability, usability, integrity, and security of these objects has been established under the guidance of the data steward for student information.
+Training materials are in development for new institutional researchers on campus who have been granted permission for using these resources.